SammyHerring/CMD-Overide-PR/README.md

-CMD-Overide

-CMD-Overide Public Release.
+# CMD-Overide Public release

 An compiled batch application designed for in house and educational use only.
 To override protection systems preventing Windows MS-DOS access.
+---
 Developed by Sammy Herring.
 Not for general release, nor for opensource publishing.

 Release for Cotributors coming soon.